pyrbin/arbetsprov-nn/README.md

   This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
 These classes should be based on interfaces defined within the application layer.

 - ### Web

   The web application (Presentation layer).
 Depends on Application and Infrastructure (only for DependencyInjection) layers.
+Divided into 2 layers

+  - **API**:
+    Implements endpoints with EF controllers to provide services from the application layer.

+  - **Client**:
+    Fetches data from the API & displays them in a Blazor WebAssembly app.

 ## Resources